CAFDataProcessing/worker-document/README.md

 The variables will be initialized with values from task message and it will be sent to the series of other functions in the workflow for further processing.

-For more details of the TaskEventObject refer the java implementation of the class from package  `com.hpe.caf.worker.document.scripting.events.TaskEventObject`.
+For more details of the TaskEventObject, refer the [onProcessTask](#on-process-task)

 ```
 function onAfterProcessTask(e)